peteroupc/html3dutil/tutorials/colors.md

 ## What Is the Syntax for HTML Colors?

-The notation used to name the colors in the preceding section is used in HTML to define colors.
+The notation employed in the list of "Web safe colors" in the preceding section is HTML's way to define colors.
 It&#8217;s also known as &#8220;hex colors&#8221;.

 Take `#ff80cc` as an example.
 The color defined is a carnation pink.
 There are four parts to this example: